Skip to main content

 The grant allocation for each school is determined by the DfE using pupil numbers from the previous year's spring census return and is based on:

-• a fixed allocation per school/support centre
+• a fixed allocation per school

 • an allocation per pupil according to the type of school